 - medications to reduce the tone of the muscles of the urethra and prostate to minimise any constriction to urine flow caused when these muscles contract

-- medications to reduce the size of the prostate gland.
-These drugs work by blocking the action of male hormones produced by the prostate gland
+- medication to reduce the size of the prostate gland.
+These medications work by blocking the action of male hormones produced by the prostate gland

 - medications to relax the bladder, making unwanted contractions less likely and reducing the symptoms of urgency and frequency of urination